dhis2/dhis2-docs-implementation/content/maintenance_use/data-analysis-tools-overview.md

 unit hierarchy.
 There is also a special layer for displaying facilities on the map where each one is represented with a symbol based on its type.

-### My Datamart and Excel Pivot tables

-The purpose of the My Datamart tool is to provide users with full access to aggregate data even on unreliable Internet connections.
-This tool consists of a light-weight client application which is installed on the computer of the users.
-It connects to an online central server running a DHIS2 instance, downloads aggregate data and stores it in a database on the local computer.
-This database can be used to connect third-party tools such as MS Excel Pivot tables, which is a powerful tool for data analysis and visualization.
-This solution implies that just short periods of Internet connectivity are required to synchronize the client database with the central online one, and that after this process is done the data will be available independent of connectivity.
-Please read the chapter dedicated to this tool for in-depth information.